microsoft/RdlMigration/README.md

 # RdlMigration
 This tool is designed to help customers migrate SQL Server Reporting Services reports (RDL) from their local server(s) to a Power BI workspace in their tenant.
 As part of the migration process, the tool will also:

-•	Convert any shared datasources in these report files to be embedded in the report and save the files locally to disk.
+•	Convert any shared datasources and/or shared datasets in these report files to be embedded in the report and save the files locally to disk.

 •	Check for unsupported datasources or report components when uploading to Power BI